3rikF/ConsoleProgress/README.md

 ## Random Examples

-On the last page of the example console application `ConsoleExample` there are some examples of random combinations of the available styles and colors for the progress bar.
+The example console application `ConsoleExample` shows some random combinations of the available styles and colors for the progress bar.

 ![Default Colors Example GIF](Readme/4_random_examples.gif)

 ## Additional Features

 When iterating over huge external data (e.g. entity framework table rows) it might be useful to provide the progress bar with the total number of elements to be processed.
 This can be done by providing the total number of elements with `.WithPreCount(…)` extension method.
+This will prevent the progress bar from trying to count the elements itself which all items to be iterated over which in turn will lead to executing the DB query twice.

 For debugging it might be useful to cancel the iteration after a certain number of elements.
 This can be done by providing the maximum number of elements with `.CancelAfter(…)` extension method.

-For testing purposes, there is the extension method `.WithDebugMode()` which will prevent the progress par from trying to read the window size and cursor positions which might not work in the testing environment.
+For testing purposes, there is the extension method `.WithDebugMode()` which will prevent the progress bar from trying to read the window size and cursor positions which might not work in the testing environment.